botify-hq/developers-docs/api_docs/markdowns/api/analysis/csv-export.md

 Botify API allows you to export your crawled URLs (and their metadata) as a CSV file.
 Crawled URLs can be filtered in order to export only a subset of URLs.
 Full list of requestable fields can be found in [[URLs Datamodel;analysis-urls-datamodel]].

 Be noticed that CSV exports are **by default limited to 100,000 URLs**.
-Contact support if you need to increase this limit.
+Contact your account manager if you need to increase this limit.

 ## CSV Export are asynchronous